Butler Township, Butler County, Pennsylvania: Education

+Previously the school district operated Meridian Elementary School.
+In 2015, the district decided to close the school.

 Economy

 The AK Steel Butler Works plant is located entirely in the township on approximately 1000 acre.

 The main shopping corridor is on New Castle Road and features an array of strip malls and shops.
 Below is a list of the shopping areas within the township: